Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 #9.
 Hive — Best for Collaborative Creative Teams

-Hive is a solid pick for small creative teams focused on collaboration and communication.
-The free plan supports 2 users with unlimited projects and tasks — which really makes it a solo tool unless you upgrade.
-What's cool is that Hive includes native chat, video meetings, and AI features even on free.
-Most tools save that for their premium plans.
+Hive is a solid option for small creative teams that put collaboration and communication front and center.
+The free plan supports 2 users with unlimited projects and tasks — which effectively makes it a solo tool unless you upgrade.
+What's interesting, though, is that Hive includes native chat, video meetings, and AI-powered features even on the free tier.
+Most tools save that stuff for their most expensive plans.

-The 2-user limit is a genuine problem for most small businesses.
-But if you're a freelancer working with one key partner or want to test drive the platform before spending money, the free tier shows you what you're getting.
+The 2-user cap is a real problem for most small businesses, no sugarcoating it.
+But if you're a freelancer working with one key collaborator, or you want to properly evaluate whether the platform fits your workflow before committing any money, the free tier does show you everything the tool can do.

 Key Features (Free Tier):